Attorney-at-Law

 It also handles commercial maritime disputes, including insurance contracts, conflicts between shipowners and charterers, and contractual issues related to shipping, cargo transport, and port logistics.

-Maritime Network
+Maritime Engagement

 CMI